brikerr/brikerr.github.io/jsd920_class_repo/projects/final_project/readme.md

   	}
   ```

 ## Supporting Libraries
-* jQuery: appending UI elements to the DOM
+* jQuery: appending UI elements to the DOM (link)
-* Draggabilly JS: enabling dragging of certain elements within the UI
+* Draggabilly JS: enabling dragging of certain elements within the UI (link)
-* Qwerty Hancock keyboard library v0.5.1: enabling the certain keys on the keyboard to trigger sound events
+* Qwerty Hancock keyboard library v0.5.1: enabling the certain keys on the keyboard to trigger sound events (link)
-* Tone JS: is a web audio framework used for all sound related synthesis and events
+* Tone JS: is a web audio framework used for all sound related synthesis and events (link)

-## JSON Data Keys
- Use this section to list specific JSON Data Key mappings.

 ## jQuery Functional Requirements
  Use this section to list some, but not all, of the jQuery methods discovered while working on this project.
+ * .attr
+ * .addEventListener

 ## Change Log
 * 9/27 - Investigating web audio APIs
 * 10/30 - Moving away from stored sound files and will rely on synthesized sounds.
 * 11/3 - Changed the monophonic synthesizer to polyphonic
+* 11/13 - Completed all baseline functionality but still have a conflict with multiple pattern triggering.

 ## Issues and Resolutions
- Use this section to list of all issues encountered and their resolution

-#### SAMPLE.....
-**ERROR**: app.js:34 Uncaught SyntaxError: Unexpected identifier
-**RESOLUTION**: Missing comma after first object in sources {} object
+ * 11/17 - Having trouble with Independent pattern triggering.
+No errors but functionality is not working yet.
+I currently believe it is an issue with Tone Transport.